 What you should do to maintain healthy cholesterol levels

-- Eat a heart-healthy diet - limit foods high in trans and saturated fats, cholesterol and salt, and eat low-fat protein sources like lean meat, poultry and fish, and eating vegetables, fruits and whole grains.
+- Eat a heart-healthy diet: limit foods high in trans and saturated fats, cholesterol and salt, and eat low-fat protein sources like lean meat, poultry and fish, and eat vegetables, fruits and whole grains.

 - Maintain a healthy weight for your body type and height.